Spinal constructions for continuous type-space branching processes with interactions: Proofs

 \subsection{Proof of Section \ref{section: model}}

 In this section, we derive the result on the existence and uniqueness of the considered branching process. \begin{proof}[Proof of Proposition \ref{prop: unique original}] The description of the process $(\Zbar_t, t \geq0)$ introduced in Section \ref{section: model} leads to a canonical SDE driven by the dynamics of the trait and a multivariate point process.
 This SDE is then used to show that the mean number of individuals in the population and the trait are bounded at any time $t \geq 0$.
-Using Assumption \ref{assumption A}.2 we conclude that there is no explosion in finite time of the population.
+Using Assumption \ref{assumption A}.2 we conclude that there is no explosion in finite time of the population, and thus, following the proof in \cite{FM04}, it is sufficient to establish uniqueness and existence of a solution of this SDE by construction.